gabecreates/gabecreates/site/content/post/the-word-our-salvation.md

 - The Word saves - narratively - because through Jesus Christ, the story of humanity has been redeemed from death to life, and we are invited to partake in this story of God's by modelling the story of redemption in our own lives
 - The Word saves - mentally - because if we abide in the Word, trusting in God, we are alleviated from the anxieties of depending on our own understanding, the mindset which leads to death
 - The Word saves - spiritually - because through Jesus Christ, we have been shown a way to no longer be slaves to principalities, but can live our own true lives that God has predestined us to by living in the Holy spirit
+- Or similarly, The Word saves - our identity - because through the Word, we discover ourselves and the story we're meant to live, the brokenness and the greatness.
+By living in faith and rejecting the identity prison of our own inadequate minds, we find fulfillment in the unfolding of our story the Word has for us.
 - The Word saves - historically - because through the work of Jesus Christ, we have been set on a path that has resulted in such immense prosperity and life in our modern age
-- The Word saves - relationally - because his command to love our neighbours, demonstrated by the life of Jesus Christ himself, reveals to us the potential beauty that such sacrificial love can have in community
+- The Word saves - relationally - because Jesus Christ's command to love our neighbours, demonstrated by his own life, reveals to us the potential beauty that such sacrificial love can have in community
+- The Word saves - morally - because it is the arbiter of what is right, and through his revelations to us in Jesus Christ and in our own lives, we can know the righteous path that participates in eternal life.

 <br>